top of page

 Our Heritage

-In 1847, the same year a post office was established in Albia and a new 20 -foot square log courthouse was built, only four years after home-seekers were permitted to settle in Monroe County, this small congregation enlisted the services of its first tenured minister, Rev. Aaron Chatterton.
-Isaac Watson and John Mock, two of the pioneers of Monroe County, drove to Marion County to enlist the services of Rev. Chatterton.
-During his ministry he preached his sermons in the old school house, said to be at the location of the present Lincoln Center school, and in the little 20-foot square log courthouse built that same year.
+During this period of time Rev. Chatterton preached his sermons in the old school house, said to be at the location of the present Lincoln Center, and in the little 20 foot square log courthouse built that same year.
 He occasionally held services at the home of "Old Jimmie" Robinson four miles south of Albia.
-This home, it is believed, was located near the back door of the present home of the late Darrell Stocker.
+This home, it is believed, was located near the back door of the present new home of Darrell Stocker.

 Under the leadership of Rev. Chatterton, who had the distinction of conducting the first revival meeting within this county, a church was soon organized.
-Among the charter members were John Mock, Mrs. Margaret Mock, Mrs. Zerelda Watson, Mrs. Margaret Hollingshead, "Old Jimmie" Robinson, Miss Angeline Robinson, Miss Cornelia Robinson, Miss Zerelda Robinson, Miss Martha Robinson, and Miss Helen Robinson.
-On September 5, 1874, articles of incorporation for the church were filed.
-They were to replace earlier ones that were lost.
+Among the charter members were John Mock, Mrs. Margaret Mock, his mother, Mrs. Zerelda Watson, Mrs. Margaret Hollingshead, "Old Jimmie" Robinson and wife [Lucinda Robinson], Peter Robinson, Miss Eveline Robinson, Robert E. Robinson, Miss Angeline Robinson, Miss Cornelia Robinson, Miss Zerelda Robinson, Miss Martha Robinson, and Miss Helen Robinson (Hickenlooper 266).

 After four years of service Brother Hastie seemed to think that someone else might accomplish more and so on July 25, 1897 he resigned.
 The congregation voted unanimously to ask him to remain at the church but could not prevail upon him to do so.
 Before securing a successor, the church was repaired, repainted, papered, and for the first time electric lights were installed.